simracingtools/teamtactics/README.md

 * LapCompleted
 * LapLastLapTime
-* DriverUserID
+* Driver Customer-ID
 * FuelUsed
 * FuelLevel
 * OnPitRoad
 * TrackTemp
+* PitSvFlags
-* SessionTimeOfDay when entering/exiting pits
+* SessionTimeOfDay when entering/exiting pits and stop/start moving in pits

 In addition a stint number and lap number in stint is calculated based to the pit entry/exit events.

-With this information the teams strategy can be calculated based on near realtime data.
+With this information the team's strategy can be calculated based on near realtime data.
 A client which makes use of this data is subject of another project.

 ## Configuration and usage